jinlab-washu/Jin-lab.manual/hail/README.md

 If you want to use newer version of Hail, please use `spashleyfu/hail_0.2.78:notebook_6.4.6`.

+For more detail, please see the section below.
+(You can find it in the table below)

 ### Docker collection

 | Docker Images | Hail version | JAVA_HOME | Details |